Fish Sauce (restaurant)

-Fish Sauce is a Vietnamese restaurant in Portland, Oregon.
+Fish Sauce is a Vietnamese restaurant in Portland, Oregon, United States.

 Description

 Named after the condiment of the same name, Fish Sauce is a Vietnamese restaurant at the intersection of 17th and Flanders in northwest Portland's Northwest District.
 The space seats approximately 45 people, and the interior features lights in Mason jars hanging from the ceiling.
 The menu includes bánh mì, fish sauce wings, Hainese chicken, grilled Korean short ribs, Bo Bia (fried rolls of jicama, basil, egg, and Chinese sausage in peanut sauce), pho, and vermicelli-stuffed rice paper rolls.
 Drinks include the Elephant Parade (Pueblo Viejo tequila, Lustau East India sherry, strawberry vinegar), the Renegade (Teachers Whiskey, tamarind, ginger syrup), the Two Birds (Sobieski vodka, orange liqueur, lemon), and the Wicked Games (pear brandy, pineapple, honey).

 History

 Owner Ben Bui opened the restaurant in August 2012.
 A fire forced Fish Sauce to close for a month in 2017.

 Fish Sauce's drink menu was designed by Tommy Klus, and KJ DeBoer was the bar manager, as of 2016–2017.